hpesoj/gsl-pointers/README.md

 * `nullable<T>` enables the null pointer state
 * `owner<T>` enables use of either `delete` or `delete[]` (when combined with `array<T>`)

 Note the distinction between owners of objects and owners of arrays, something the guidelines currently do not account for.
+We designated `array<T>` for this purpose as it would be error-prone to do something like `p++` on an `owner<iterator<T>>`.
 An example of correct use of these annotations is:

                    T*   p1 = &t;
              array<T*>  p2 = &arr;